chussong/virasoro/README.md

 {26,34,2} 1 3 {0,5,1} 1000
 would expand to running with hp=0,1,2,3,4,5 for each of c=26,28,30,32,34, a total of 30 order-1000 runs.
 This would most likely finish in under an hour.
 The program automatically combines runs which differ only in hp and/or qmax in order to save time.

-There are two known input restrictions which will cause the program to fail despite there being an answer.
+There are two known seemingly-plausible input categories which will cause the program to fail.
 First, c between 1 and 25 will result in a complex b^2, which it currently can not handle.
-Second, if b^2 or 1/b^2 is an integer, then a 0/0 appears which is currently unhandled; this occurs for example when c=25, 28, 33, 38.5, 44.2, 50, etc.
+Second, if b^2 or 1/b^2 is an integer, then divisions by 0 appear; this occurs for example when c=25, 28, 33, 38.5, 44.2, 50, etc., and runs with these values of c are skipped automatically.

 Some interior parameters are included in static variables initialized at the top of virasoro.cpp: the number of threads used in the slow part of the computation (default 8, appropriate for 4-core processors) and the floating-point precision of the numbers used (default 512, which allows low-error calculations at least up to order 1000).
 It should still compile and run fine with any reasonable values of these numbers.